LuigiClemente/manuals/Gutricious Gut Microbiome Test Sample Collection Guide.md

 #### 4. Packing Your Sample for Shipping

 - **Secure the Sample in the RigidSafetyBag:**
-  - Place the sealed sample tube inside the RigidSafetyBag, securing it in the plastic holder.
+  - Place the sealed sample tube inside the Rigid Safety Bag, securing it in the plastic holder.
   - Seal the RigidSafetyBag tightly.

 - **Place the RigidSafetyBag in the Return Box:**
-  - Insert the sealed RigidSafetyBag into the return box.
+  - Insert the sealed Rigid Safety Bag into the return box.
 The return box is pre-labelled for shipping, so no additional steps are needed to attach a label.

 #### 5. Shipping Your Sample